awsdocs/amazon-sagemaker-developer-guide/doc_source/API_ListTrainingJobsForHyperParameterTuningJob.md

 Required: Yes

  ** [MaxResults](#API_ListTrainingJobsForHyperParameterTuningJob_RequestSyntax) **   <a name="SageMaker-ListTrainingJobsForHyperParameterTuningJob-request-MaxResults"></a>
 The maximum number of training jobs to return\.
+The default value is 10\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 100\.
 Required: No